Stewardship Code: Preface

-service providers (F RC Stewardship Code) The information is also sent to the Financial Reporting Council, which links to the information provided to it.
+service providers (FRC Stewardship Code) The information is also sent to the Financial Reporting Council, which links to the information provided to it.
 From March 2021, organisations applying to become signatories to the Code are required to submit an annual stewardship report to the FRC which details how signatories have applied the Code over a 12-month period detailing both their stewardship activities and the resulting outcomes.
 Unlike the previous edition, the new Code covers all types of investments, not just equities.

 The compulsion to, at the very least, explain non-compliance with the Code follows from the Financial Services and Markets Act 2000 section 2(4) and the Listing Rules.

-The 2020 Principles
+2020 Principles

 The updated Principles for Asset Owners and Managers are:

 The new Principles for Service Providers are: